 It is highly recommended that if you have the time and ability to do so, before your hearing date, go and observe several small claims court hearings.
 They are generally open to the public and you will learn so much, especially what not to do in your small claims trial.

 Shortly after receiving your Plaintiffs Claim and Order to Go to Small Claims Court you will also need to decide if you have a counter claim and need to file your own small claims action against the plaintiff.
 You would do this by filing a Defendants Claim and Order to Go to Small Claims Court and following the same procedure above that the plaintiff did filing and serving their notice on you.
-The fillable forms are available here at the bottom of this webpage.
+The fillable forms are available at our Small Claims Court service page at the bottom.

 Knowing What Happens in the Courtroom